memfault/interrupt/_posts/2021-04-21-sharing-gdb-scripts.md

   How to share and load GDB gdbinit files automatically in firmware projects.
 author: tyler
 image: img/sharing-gdb-scripts/cover.png
+tags: [gdb, debugging]
 ---

 One of my favorite ways to debug is to let GDB and a set of previously written Python scripts do all the work for me.
 These scripts could parse the heap and data structures, investigate fault registers, and paint an accurate picture of a system at the time of a crash.

 Did I know how to assemble and make sense of all this knowledge myself using the debugger and a raw GDB prompt?
 Maybe 5-10%.
 What made this possible was a common set of GDB scripts that the team of firmware engineers improved constantly, and the project automatically loaded them into GDB when we launched the debugger.
 It was wonderful.

 <!-- excerpt start -->

 In this short-form post, I want to share how you can go about keeping a central `gdbinit` file that you can commit into your project's repo and automatically source it in the popular editor and IDE environments that firmware engineers find themselves in today.

 <!-- excerpt end -->